Skip to content

 Notice of entry

-A WHS entry permit holder must give notice of the entry and the suspected contravention to the PCBU (person conducting a business or undertaking) and the person with management and control of the workplace, as soon as is reasonably practicable after entering the workplace (unless the notice would defeat the purpose of the entry or cause unreasonable delay in an urgent case).
+Before entering a workplace, a WHS entry permit holder must give at least 24-hours’ notice of their entry and the suspected contravention to the PCBU (person conducting a business or undertaking) and the person with management and control of the workplace.

 A WHS entry permit holder may remain at the workplace for the time necessary to exercise their powers (subject to the usual working hours at the workplace).